Series in

 New Tools for Life Sciences Research

 2011.
 XIV, 172 p.; € 64,00.
-ISBN 3-86628-395-4
+ISBN

-This thesis
+This

-nanostencil lithography for patterning cellular adhesion sites with the
+presented is nanostencil lithography for patterning

-ultimate goal of studying mechanosensitive gene expression.
-Nanostencil
+cellular adhesion sites with the ultimate goal of studying mechanosensitive

-lithography is a shadow-mask micro and nanopatterning technique that was
+shadow-mask micro and nanopatterning technique that

-work.
+this work.
 Once a specific material contrast is present on the substrate, the

 patterns can be chemically functionalized using highly selective surface

 modification techniques.
-In this work, Au micro and nanopatterns were rendered
+In this work, Au micro and nanopatterns

-cell-adhesive by grafting a thiolated peptide (presenting an RGD moiety) to
+were rendered cell-adhesive by grafting a thiolated

-their surfaces.
+peptide (presenting an RGD moiety) to their surfaces.
 The micro and nanopatters were used to study whether geometric

 confinement could prevent a mammalian cell’s primary ‘focal contacts’ from